vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-only.md

 After evaluating the credentials that are passed into the `SecurityManager`, a Boolean is returned from the method.
 If the credentials passed in match, the user is authenticated and can interact with the GemFire cluster.
 If the credentials don’t match, then the authentication fails, and the user cannot interact with the GemFire cluster and receives an exception with the message “Wrong username/password".

 ---
-## Starting a GemFire cluster with the Security Manager
+## Starting a GemFire cluster with the security manager
 Now that you have a `BasicSecurityManager` implementation, you need to include it when starting the GemFire cluster.

 1. Build the `.jar` file for the `BasicSecurityManager` created above.
-Note the directory and file path that the jar file is created in, it will be used in Step 3.
+Note the directory and file path that the jar file is created in; it will be used in Step 3.
 2. Start GemFire’s shell (`gfsh`) by running the `gfsh` command in a console / terminal.
 3. Start a locator and include the path to the jar file and class name of the `BasicSecurityManager`.
 The start locator command will look something like this:
       ```